Payment Depot Review: Will Payment Depot’s Credit Card Processing Save You Money?

 Payment Depot has all the bases covered when it comes to features your business will need to accept credit cards.
 Here’s an overview of the primary offerings:

-- Credit Card Terminals: The company offers a full lineup of standard countertop terminals from Ingenico, Dejavoo, and others.
+- Credit Card Terminals: The company offers a full line of standard countertop terminals from Ingenico, Dejavoo, PAX, and SwipeSimple.
 All models offered can accept EMV, NFC-based, and magstripe payment methods.
-Prices start at $299, which includes the terminal, a software load to connect your merchant account to your processor’s transaction processing network, and a warranty.
-Note that some of Payment Depot’s higher-tier subscription plans come with an included terminal.
+Terminals are available for purchase and include a warranty and a software load to connect your merchant account to your processor’s transaction processing network.

 - Smart Credit Card Terminals: An emerging trend within the processing industry is the use of so-called “smart” terminals, which usually feature color touchscreens and the ability to install additional apps to provide services (such as inventory management, etc.).
-Payment Depot currently offers the Poynt Smart Terminal, the Smart Terminals Vital Plus, and the Clover Flex.
-Prices start at $449.
+Payment Depot currently offers the Clover Flex and Poynt Smart Terminals.

-- Mobile Payments: Although not currently promoted on the website, Payment Depot has partnered with SwipeSimple to offer its mobile app and card readers.
-The app is available for both iOS and Android and works on both smartphones and tablets.
-Check out our Payment Depot Mobile review for more information about the app as well as exclusive rates for Merchant Maverick readers.
+- Mobile Payments: Payment Depot uses the third-party SwipeSimple app and compatible hardware to provide a mobile payments capability to merchants who need it.
+The app is available for iOS and Android and works on both smartphones and tablets.
+Check out our SwipeSimple (from Payment Depot) review for more information about the app and hardware options.
 In addition to a smartphone or tablet, you’ll also need a card reader.
 Payment Depot currently offers the SwipeSimple B250, which connects to your device via Bluetooth Low Energy and accepts EMV, NFC-based, and magstripe payment methods.
-It’s currently listed at $99 per unit.
-You can also use the BBPOS Chipper 2X BT mentioned above.

-Payment Depot also offers echeck (ACH) processing, online shopping cart integration, and developer tools for web designers.
+Payment Depot also offers eCheck and ACH processing services, online shopping cart integration, and developer tools for web designers.
 The company doesn’t disclose much information about these products on its website, so ask your sales representative about them if you’ll need them for your business.

-Payment Depot offers four standardized membership pricing plans that are designed to meet the needs of most merchants.
-Standardized plans offer several advantages, including eliminating the need to negotiate the rates and terms of your contract as well as providing very clear transparency about what you’ll be paying in fees every month.
-Here are the current details of each plan:
+Payment Depot offers three standardized membership pricing plans that are designed to meet the needs of most merchants.
+Standardized plans offer several advantages, including eliminating the need to negotiate the rates and terms of your contract, as well as providing very clear transparency about what you’ll be paying in fees every month.

 - Interchange + 0% + $0.15 per transaction